Some frequently asked questions by parents of students…

 Could I become a volunteer leader?

 We would love you to apply to become a Volunteer Leader!
-Filling out a Volunteer Leader Application is the first step to becoming a Leader, so contact Greg to pursue this ministry opportunity.
+Filling out a Volunteer Leader Application is the first step to becoming a Leader, Please fill out this volunteer form which shows available positions and someone will contact you regarding opportunities.
+If you have any additional questions, contact Todd to pursue this ministry opportunity.

 Will my child be unsupervised at weekly events or on trips?